Chun-Li (song): Commercial performance

 "Chun-Li" debuted at number 92 on the US Billboard Hot 100 after a day of tracking, with 20,000 downloads sold and 3.5 million streams, and four days of radio airplay.
 It ascended to number 10 the following week, selling 38,000 copies and earning 22.1 million streams.
 The song became Minaj's sixth top 10 entry as a lead artist–and her first solo single to enter that region since "Anaconda" in 2014–and 16th overall, extending her record for most top 10 singles among female rappers.
 "Chun-Li" also logged the greatest jump on the Hot 100, 82 positions, since Katy Perry's "Roar" (2013) jumped 83 spots following a full tracking week.
 It fell 38 positions to number 48 in its third week.
 On its fifth week, the song re-entered the top 20 of the chart jumping to number 19.
 It was certified platinum by the Recording Industry Association of America (RIAA) on July 30, 2018 for 1 million equivalent units moved.

-Outside the United States, "Chun-Li" reached the top 20 in Canada, the top 30 in France and the United Kingdom.
+Outside the United States, "Chun-Li" reached the top 20 in Canada, the top 30 in Scotland, France and the United Kingdom, and the top 60 in Australia, earning a double platinum certification in the latter.